'acrylonitrile-butadiene-styrene co-polymer' - a cross between plastic

 Latin: 'I look'.
 An electrical

-signal which represents a picture; as opposed to television: a
+signal that represents a picture; as opposed to television: a

-modulated radio signal which represents a picture.
+modulated radio signal that represents a picture.
 A video standard

-describes the details of the basic electrical signal which passes along
+describes the details of the basic electrical signal that passes along

 local cables.
 A television standard is an extended video standard

 containing details of a method by which video signals and accompanying

 sound can be transmitted by radio and other long-distance communication

 pressure (strictly: pressure difference), named after Henry Volta who